Approachability in unknown games: Online learning meets multi-objective optimization: A strategy by regret minimization in blocks

 \end{assumption}

-Note in particular that the auxiliary strategy $\cR$ adapts automatically to the range $B$ of the payoffs and to the number of rounds $T$, and has a sublinear worst-case guarantee.
-(The adaptation to $B$ will be needed because $K$ is unknown.)
+Note in particular that the auxiliary strategy $\cR$ automatically adapts to the range $B$ of the payoffs and to the number of rounds $T$, and has a sublinear worst-case guarantee.
+(The adaptation to $B$ will be needed because $\cK$ is unknown.)
 Such auxiliary strategies indeed exist, for instance, the polynomially weighted average forecaster of~\citet{CeLu03}.
-Other ones with a larger constant factor in front of the $B\sqrt{T \ln A}$ term also exist, for instance, exponentially weighted average strategies with learning rates carefully tuned over time, as in~\citet{CeMaSt07,Rooijetal14}.
+Other ones with a possibly larger constant factor in front of the $B\sqrt{T \ln A}$ term also exist, for instance, exponentially weighted average strategies with learning rates carefully tuned over time, as described by~\citet{CeMaSt07} or~\citet{Rooijetal14}.

 For the sake of elegance (but maybe at the cost of not providing all the intuitions that led us to this result), we only provide in Figure~\ref{fig:strat-blocks} the time-adaptive version of our strategy, which does not need to know the time horizon $T$ in advance.
 The used blocks are of increasing lengths $1,\,2,\,3,\ldots$.
-Simpler versions with fixed block length $L$ require a tuning of $L$ of the order of $\sqrt{T}$ to optimize the theoretical bound.
+Simpler versions with fixed block length $L$ would require a tuning of $L$ in terms of $T$ (pick $L$ of the order of $\sqrt{T}$) to optimize the theoretical bound.